Distributed k-Means and k-Median Clustering on General Topologies: Introduction

 An \emph{$\epsilon$-coreset} is a weighted set of points whose cost on any set of centers is approximately the cost of the original data on those same centers up to accuracy $\epsilon$.
 Thus an approximate solution for the coreset is also an approximate solution for the original data.
 Coresets have previously been studied in the centralized setting (\cite{har2004coresets,feldman2011unified}) but have also recently been used for distributed clustering as in \cite{zhang2008approximate} and as implied by \cite{feldman2012effective}.
 In this work, we propose a distributed algorithm for $k$-means and $k$-median, by which each node constructs a local portion of a global coreset.
 Communicating the approximate cost of a global solution to each node is enough for the local construction, leading to low communication cost overall.
 The nodes then share the local portions of the coreset, which can be done efficiently in general graphs using a message passing approach.

 More precisely, in Section \ref{sec:coreset}, we propose a distributed coreset construction algorithm based on local approximate solutions.
 Each node computes an approximate solution for its local data, and then constructs the local portion of a coreset using only its local data and the total cost of each node's approximation.
-For $\epsilon$ constant, this builds a coreset of size $\tilde{O}(kd +nk)$ for $k$-median and $k$-means when the data lies in $d$ dimensions and is distributed over $n$ sites.
-If there is a central coordinator among the $n$ sites, then clustering can be performed on the coordinator by collecting the local portions of the coreset with a communication cost equal to the coreset size.
+For $\epsilon$ constant, this builds a coreset of size $\tilde{O}(kd +nk)$ for $k$-median and $k$-means when the data lies in $d$ dimensions and is distributed over $n$ sites ~\footnote{For $k$-median and $k$-means in general metric spaces, the bound on the size of the coreset can be obtained by replacing $d$ with the logarithm of the total number of points.
+The analysis for general metric spaces is largely the same as that for $d$ dimensional Euclidean space, so we will focus on Euclidean space and point out the difference when needed.}.
+If there is a central coordinator among the $n$ sites, then clustering can be performed on the coordinator by collecting the local portions of the coreset with a communication cost equal to the coreset size $\tilde{O}(kd +nk)$.
 For distributed clustering over general connected topologies, we propose an algorithm based on the distributed coreset construction and a message-passing approach, whose communication cost improves over previous coreset-based algorithms.
 We provide a detailed comparison below.

 Experimental results on large scale data sets show that our algorithm performs well in practice.
 For a fixed amount of communication, our algorithm outperforms other coreset construction algorithms.